WolfeQuilting/wolfequilting.github.io/quilts/scraps.md

 Someday I will expand my collect and start dividing the darks into color families like Bonnie and others do.
 But for now, dark and light is enough.

 The next part of the plan is the ender/leaders.
-I've decided that the block in my [first scrappy quilt](scrappy1) will be my default block.
-So, next to my sewing machine I have a stack of either light 2.5 x 4.5" bricks or dark ones.
+I've decided that the block in my [first scrappy quilt](quilts/scrappy1) will be my default block.
+So, next to my sewing machine I have a stack of pairs of either light 2.5 x 4.5" bricks or dark ones.

 ![Light Block Stack](assets/lightstack.jpg)

 Then any time I need to end a line of sewing I grab a pair and push it through.
 Then the block goes into the bin for 4.5 x 4.5" light squares.
+When I have enough blocks I'll try another arrangement.